-Write a program to count length of string and display it in LC3 assembly language
+Write an assembly language assignment program to count length of string and display it in LC3

 Requirements and Specifications

 Write an assembler program that prompts a user to input some type of string.
 It can be anything from a famous sentence, a song lyric, saying, etc. Then write and call a function that will count the number of characters entered and return the number of characters entered back to the main program.
 The main program will then tell the user how many characters they had entered.
 You don't need to worry about spaces, commas, periods, etc. Everything typed can be considered a character.

 Remember, there is a difference between an integer representation of a number and the character representation of a number.i.e.
 To print the number 31 you need to print the character 3 which is ×33 in ASCII and 1 is x31 in ASCII.

 If you initialise any memory locations or registers, make sure you comment that at the beginning of your code.